Jim-ZhenXue/acml-2016-website/pages/participants/hotel-information.rst

 throw away from the conference venue.
 But it is also close to bus stops if you would want go to elsewhere.

+You can book this option when you are registering for the conference.

 More information
 ----------------